Have you ever participated in a video job interview? More companies than ever before are using this technology to recruit candidates.

 Additionally, the hiring managers gave candidates lower likeability ratings and overall scores and were less likely to recommend them for the position after the video interviews.

 As a result, the researchers recommended that companies only use video conferencing for initial screenings and that they conduct face-to-face interviews before the final selection of candidates.

 Comparing the pros and cons of video job interviewing shows that it’s a false assumption to believe these virtual meetings are equivalent to their face-to-face counterparts.

 It also shows that, depending on your business needs and company culture, you should be open to video job screenings during the initial stages of the hiring process in some cases.
 They can be a great complement to in-person interviews.

 Being closed-minded about video job interviews might keep you from good hiring opportunities.
 If the benefits outweigh the cost and the video medium fits with your company culture, as well as the nature of the role, do it.

 Looking for more tips on how to hire your ideal candidates?
-Download our e-book, How to Determine if Your New Employee Will Stay or Bail.
+Download our e-book, How to Develop a Top-notch Workforce That Will Accelerate Your Business.